SHANIMCD/project-4/README.md

   ```

-- Then I added the AddClass function to a button element near the end of the form and named it 'add a new class' which on click, populates the fields to fill in and add another class without submitting the whole form
+- Then I added the AddClass function to a button element near the end of the form and named it 'add a new class' which on click, populates the fields to fill in and add another class without submitting the whole form.

 # Installation
 ```